ben-norton/informatics-api-response-schemas/inventory.md

 Each Research belongs to a Resource Type
 Each Resource Type belongs to a Class
 --
 Resources conditionally may belong to Resource Collections
-Condition: If a resource collection exists, then each associated resource belongs to the resource collection Resource collections exist when a resource is not domain-specific.
+Condition: If a resource collection exists, then each associated resource belongs to the resource collection

+Resource collections exist when a resource is not domain-specific.
 Example: The Mammals Diversity Database is a resource in the taxonomic checklists/bioinformatics domain.
 Therefore, the MDD does not belong to a Resource Collection.
 In contrast, terms are conceptually domain-agnostic.
 Therefore, the resource, term, is a member of the resource collection, term collection.

 ### Hierarchy
-Root > (Resource) Class > Resource Type > Resource
+Root > (Resource) Class > Resource Type > (Resource Collection) > Resource
-API > Data Products > Checklists > Mammal Diversity Database
+API > Data Product > Checklist > Mammal Diversity Database
+API > Vocabulary > Term Collection > Term